11th October 2023

 - Leaves, hedgerow flora, mulch, and organic material remain if they don't interfere with entrances, pathways, etc

-Overgrown hedges, shrubs or vegetation
+Overgrown hedges, shrubs, or vegetation on public land

 Please provide the following information when reporting problems: